BrooksHaasDoor/MovieLibraryManagementSystem/README.md

 ✅ Movie Details: When a user clicks on a movie in the MessageBox, display the movie's full details in a separate form.
 This form should show all the information entered during movie entry.

-Search Functionality: Implement a search bar that allows users to search for movies by title, genre, or director.
+✅ Search Functionality: Implement a search bar that allows users to search for movies by title.
 Display the search results in the DataGridView.

 Edit and Delete Functionality: Enable users to edit and update the movie information and also delete movies from the library.